 The Honors College has a separate application from FIU.
 You must still be admitted to FIU in order to be admitted to the Honors College.
 There is no fee for the Honors College application.

-To apply, please go to About Honors > Application & Deadlines
+To apply, please go to Applying.

 Is the Honors College only open to certain majors?

 Absolutely not!
 We are open to all majors.
 The beauty of an Honors education is the exposure students get to other students from majors from all across the university.
 In the Honors College you are a dual academic citizen: an Honors College student, and a student in your home major.
 Honors students like to challenge themselves, they like to go beyond what is available and pairing an Honors education with any major at FIU will set you apart from the crowd.